frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/regional/india/lower-deduction-certificate.md

 1. Select the Section Code.
 1. Enter the [Fiscal Year](/docs/user/manual/en/accounts/fiscal-year).
 1. Select the Supplier having a valid PAN number.
 PAN number will be auto fetched on the selection of Supplier.
-1. Enter Valid From and Valid Up to dates.
+1. Enter Valid From and Valid Up To dates.
 1. Enter rate of TDS as per the certificate and the certificate limit.
 1. Click on Save.